 As with major depression, people with persistent depressive disorder can benefit from a combination of lifestyle changes, antidepressant medications, and therapy.
 The type of treatment that works for each person is different, so it might take some tinkering with dosages and therapy types to find the right combination for each individual.

 Bipolar depression, sometimes referred to as manic depression, is an alternating cycle of depressive periods followed by periods of mania.
 The type of bipolar disorder will determine how quickly a person cycles.
 During depressive periods, the individual might be severely affected by sadness, apathy, and a general feeling of not being able to get out of bed.
 During manic periods, the opposite occurs: The individual might have days, weeks, or months of incredible energy where they talk quickly and engage in high-risk behavior.
-In some cases, there are delusions involved, particularly during the manic periods of the illness.
+In some cases, delusions are involved, particularly during the manic periods of the illness.

 Some people who are menstruating also have depression that is caused by different hormone levels in the premenstrual period.
 These individuals might feel fine for two to three weeks out of the month but then experience the symptoms of depression after they ovulate or during their menstrual periods (or both).
 In some cases, oral contraceptives are enough to bring this type of depression under control.
 Other times, antidepressants are needed.

 People who feel depressed during the winter but not in spring or summer might have seasonal affective disorder.
 This condition can be caused by various things, but the short periods of daylight seem to be the catalyst.
 Since the condition might only last for several weeks or, at most, a few months before getting better each spring, people might not realize that they should seek treatment for it.